DarinM223/DarinM223.github.io/markdown/Defunctionalization.md

 first checks and handles the case where `k2` is empty and otherwise pops the last frame off of `k2` and visits all variants of it.
-The main difference is that when `k2` is empty the final ANF expression is returned, breaking out of the whole state machine loop:
+The main difference is that when `k2` is empty the final ANF expression is returned, breaking out of the whole state machine loop.

 ```cpp
 case APPLY_K2: {